ctu-mrs/gaussian_splatting_pipeline/README.md

 3. Run `./01_data_preparation/02_extract_images.py` (minutes to tens of minutes).
   * The script extracts images from the video only when they change significantly from the previous image.
   * The count can be capped.
+3. Alternatively, RUN `./01_data_preparation/02_extract_images_with_gps.py` (minutes to tens of minutes).
+  * The script extracts images from the video only when they change significantly from the previous image.
+  * The images are labelled with their GPS posisition from the SRT file produced by a DJI drone.
 4. The images should appear in `00_data/images`.

 > [!CAUTION]